Art of the Front Man # 3: DAVID BOWIE "The Man Who Fell To Earth"

 From this point on, my Bowie story reads like a fairy tale.

-After I delivered the two Little Wonder remixes I got a phone call from David himself; he wanted to meet me.
-Evidently a batch of remixes had been done previously to me taking a crack at it.
-I guess they were pretty underwhelming, so when David and his band (who were gathered together in a studio) were told the Danny Saber remixes had arrived they weren’t expecting much.
-From what Reeves told me, by the end of the first mix everyone was laughing at how good it was, so to get a call from David Bowie saying he heard my remixes and wanted to meet me… Well, it doesn’t get any better than that.
+After delivering the two Little Wonder remixes, I got a phone call from David himself; he wanted to meet me.
+Evidently, a batch of remixes had been done previously to me taking a crack at it.
+I guess they were pretty underwhelming, so when David and his band (who were gathered together in a studio) were told the Danny Saber remixes had arrived, they weren't expecting much.
+From what Reeves told me, by the end of the first mix, everyone laughed at how good it was, so to get a call from David Bowie saying he heard my remixes and wanted to meet me… Well, it doesn't get any better than that.

 He was performing on The Tonight Show and invited me down to hang out.
 I got there and was hanging in the Greenroom, and David lit up a smoke, so I lit up a smoke, then Jay Leno poked his head in the door and said "Smokers!” with his Leno-like enthusiasm, then pulled a cigar out and lit up.

 Ohh, those were the days.

-When I work with singers I encourage them to find characters and apply them to the different voices they create.
+When I work with singers, I encourage them to find characters and apply them to the different voices they create.
 There is absolutely a no better example of this than Bowie.
-He was like a one-man opera, the way he constructed his vocals was incredible.
+He was like a one-person opera; the way he constructed his vocals was incredible.
 I got to witness this first hand.

-I always say there is a component of magic in any endeavour that’s done at the highest level.
+I always say there is a magic component in any endeavour that’s done at the highest level.
 David Bowie tracking vocals was probably similar to getting to watch Michelangelo sculpt or Dali painting.

 The last time I saw David was at the Wiltern Theater.
 I hadn’t seen him in a few years and went backstage after the show.
 It’s always a little mind-blowing for me to say hello to David Bowie and hear him answer back.
 Even with all the people I’ve worked with, I’ve never totally got over the fact that these guys know my name, let alone I got to work with them.